PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

 ### Products tab - Features

-In the back office, products tab, when a product is selected, a line for features is shown, where all of your features are listed.
+In the back office, products tab, when a product is selected, a line for features is shown, where all of the features are listed.

-In there you should find the following:
+In there the following options will appear:

  - Feature (drop down list to select feature by it's name)
  - Pre-defined value (drop down list to select values assigned to the feature)